An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Method

 \subsection{Data Collection}

-We sampled websites from the Tranco~list~\cite{lepochat-19-tranco} and analyzed a subset of the top-ranked websites.\footnote{List: \url{https://tranco-list.eu/list/X57KN}} We started from the top and analyzed websites that allowed us to create an account and did not match our exclusion criteria (outlined below).
+We sampled websites from the Tranco~list~\cite{lepochat-19-tranco} and analyzed a subset of the top-ranked websites.\footnote{List: \url{https://tranco-list.eu/list/X57KN}, as of March 1, 2023.} We began by analyzing websites that allowed us to create an account and did not meet our exclusion criteria (outlined below).
 In total, we created accounts on \var{total_URLS} websites between September~2024 and February~2025.
-A complete list of the websites can be found in Table~\ref{tab:analyzed-websites} in Appendix~\ref{appendix:full-websites-list} and in our replication package (see~Section~\ref{sec:availability}).
-For websites that required SMS-based verification on top of an email address, and when necessary, we used a US-based or German phone number to create the account.
-To avoid any IP-based geo-blocking, we used a commercial VPN service to spoof our location when necessary.
+A complete list of the websites can be found in Table~\ref{tab:analyzed-websites} in Appendix~\ref{appendix:full-websites-list}.
+For websites that required SMS-based verification in addition to an email address, we used a US-based or German phone number to create the account when necessary.
+To avoid any IP-based geo-blocking, we utilized a commercial VPN to spoof our location.\\

-\paragraph{Account Creation Process} Before we started with the creation of accounts, we prepared all the possible information we might need to create an account, including first and last name, birthdate, address, phone number, email address, and generic answers to security questions.
-If the website had a password policy, we generated a random password that met the policy.
+\textbf{Account Creation Process.} Before we began creating accounts, we prepared all the necessary information, including first and last name, birthdate, address, phone number, email address, and generic answers to security questions.
+If the website had a password policy, we generated a random password that complied with it.
 If the website had no policy, we generated a 20-character random password.
-We used a password manager to share the account credentials within the team.
-During account creation, we did not enroll in non-mandatory 2FA.
+During account creation, we did not enroll in non-mandatory 2FA.\\

-\paragraph{Exclusion Criteria} We excluded all websites for which we could not create a free user account, like websites that enforce a subscription.
-Furthermore, we had to exclude websites where our account was banned, e.g., due to not being a unique or real person.
-In addition, we excluded all websites that were not available in English or that we could not translate to English using Google Chrome's internal website translation feature~\cite{google-23-translate}.
+\textbf{Exclusion Criteria.} We excluded websites for which we could not create a free account, such as those that require a subscription.
+Furthermore, we had to exclude websites where our account was banned, for example, because it was not a unique or real person.
+In addition, we excluded all websites that were not available in English or that we could not translate to English using Google Chrome's internal website translation feature~\cite{google-26-translate}.
 In line with previous work~\cite{amft-23-recover-mfa}, we also excluded websites that would have required us to sign a contract or upload a passport.
-In total, we had to exclude \var{diffLeastRankAndAmountOfCompared} websites (between the highest Tranco rank~1 and the lowest rank of~\var{rankOfLeastPopularWebsiteCoded} that we decided to consider in our analysis).
+In total, we had to exclude \var{diffLeastRankAndAmountOfCompared} websites (between the highest Tranco rank~1 and the lowest rank of~\var{rankOfLeastPopularWebsiteCoded} that we decided to consider in our analysis).\\